 But there's a catch: they'll name teams from opposing states, with Lewis naming his best NSW Origin side and Elias selecting his all-time best Queensland team.

-The Origin Greats countdown started on Wednesday.
+The Origin Greats countdown will start today.

 Each day (except Sundays) leading up to Origin One on May 27, we'll focus on one position, list the selection options and spark debate on who Lewis and Elias might pick.

 You are able vote on your favourite option on our website each day for each position.

 The public poll results and the picks of Lewis and Elias will run in print and online on game day, May 27.

 Slater or Inglis?
 O'Connor or Grothe Snr?
 Who will the legends pick?

 It's being done as a tribute to the greatest sporting institution in this country.

 He ran out in the very first game alongside Arthur Beetson, the man most credited for the birth of the sporting phenomenon know as State of Origin, the country's highest rating sporting event.

 Lewis, who also wore the tag, The Emperor of Lang Park, played 31 Origins.

 He was captain in 30 of them and being named man-of-the-match eight times.